digi2002/scSimClassify/README.md

-# A reference-free approach for cell type classification with scRNA-seq
+# A reference-free approach for cell type classification with scRNA-seq (scSimClassify)
 by Qi Sun (sunq0810@gmail.com), Yifan Peng and Jinze Liu

 ## Overview